 [Section 72 amended by No. 58 of 2010 s.
 176.]

-73. Power of restraining dealing with trust accounts or other accounts
+73. Restraining bank etc. from dealing with settlement agent’s account, SAT’s powers as to

 (1) Where the Commissioner, on an application made by the Commissioner to the State Administrative Tribunal, shows by evidence on affidavit to the satisfaction of the State Administrative Tribunal that —